shopware5/devdocs/source/blog/_posts/2015-07-23-cross-cutting.md

 authors: [dn]
 ---

-In the last blog post I discussed [the shopware hook system](http://devdocs.shopware.com/blog/2015/06/09/understanding-the-shopware-hook-system/) and also mentioned, that hooks are technically a way to address cross cutting concerns with an AOP approach.
+In the last blog post I discussed [the Shopware hook system](http://devdocs.shopware.com/blog/2015/06/09/understanding-the-shopware-hook-system/) and also mentioned that hooks are technically a way to address cross cutting concerns with an AOP approach.
 In this blog entry I want to have a deeper look into cross cutting concerns and ways to address them in PHP.

 # What is a "concern"?
-Talking about `cross cutting concerns` raises the questions, what are `concerns` in the first place?
-In regards of computer science, [wikipedia defines](https://en.wikipedia.org/wiki/Concern_(computer_science)) concerns as
+Talking about `cross cutting concerns` raises the question: what are `concerns` in the first place?
+In the context of computer science, [wikipedia defines](https://en.wikipedia.org/wiki/Concern_(computer_science)) concerns as

 > a particular set of information that has an effect on the code of a computer program

-An information could be anything from knowledge of a certain calculation to a concrete functional requirement you need to reflect in your code.
-Writing modular programs, you usually will try to split your code in independent parts which interact with each other and hide the actual implementation to each other.
+Information can be anything from knowledge of a certain calculation to a concrete functional requirement you need to reflect in your code.
+When writing modular programs, you usually will try to split your code in independent parts, which interact with each other and hide their actual implementation from each other.
 The general design principle behind this is the so called **[separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns)**, as it suggests to structure the code by concerns: Usually you will try to separate the price calculation from view related things like "formatting the price".
-This way of organizing the code will usually to more understandable, reusable and maintainable code, as you are able to change the details of e.g. a class without having to take care of other classes.
+This way of organizing the code will usually lead to more understandable, reusable and maintainable code, as you are able to change the details of e.g. a class without having to take care of other classes.

-The well known acronym [SOLID](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design)) covers this aspect in the **single responsibility principle** which if often summarized to "there should onl be one reason to change the code of a class".
+The well known acronym [SOLID](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design)) covers this aspect in the **single responsibility principle**, which is often summarized to "there should only be one reason to change the code of a class".
-If there are multiple reasons to change your class (e.g. the price calculation changed, the logger syntax changed or the security policy changed) your class is responsible for multiple concerns (calculation, logging, security) and violates the **separation of concerns** approach as well as the **single responsibility principle**.
+If there are multiple reasons to change your class (e.g. the price calculation changed, the logger syntax changed or the security policy changed), your class is responsible for multiple concerns (calculation, logging, security), and violates the **separation of concerns** approach as well as the **single responsibility principle**.

 # Cross cutting concerns
-So usually developers will try to identify the main concerns of their software and split it into separate classes or functions.
+Usually developers will try to identify the main concerns of their software and split them into separate classes or functions.
-There are system-level and peripheral cases, however, where such a clear separation of concerns is not possible: Usually logging, security aspects or internationalisation issues are examples for concerns that needs to be taken care of in wide ranges of the application and that "cross cut" many other components.
+There are system-level and peripheral cases, however, where such clear separation of concerns is not possible: logging, security aspects or internationalisation issues are common examples of these concerns.
+These cases need to be taken care of in a wide range of the application, and usually "cross cut" many other components.
 Those concerns are called "cross cutting concerns" in differentiation to "core concerns".

 ![Structural overview of hooks](/blog/img/cross-cutting.png)

 As you can see in the image above, you might have several core concerns like "cart", "account" or "price calculation" that are split into separate classes and namespaces.
-Writing object oriented code, there are usually a lot of patterns to address this kind of issues and model an architecture, that separate those concerns in a proper way.
+When writing object oriented code, there are usually a lot of patterns to address this kind of issues, allowing you to create architecture that separate those concerns in a proper way.
-On the other hand, the cross-cutting concerns need to be taken care of in all of the core concerns and are not that easy to implement properly.
-In many cases, this kind of concerns lead to scattering (duplication) of code or tangling (tight coupling ) of the code.
+On the other hand, the cross cutting concerns need to be taken care of in all of the core concerns, and are not that easy to implement properly.
+In many cases, this kind of concerns leads to scattering (duplication) of code or tangling (tight coupling) of the code.

-Cross cutting concerns are not a bad thing per se - they are a need of any modern application.
-But many applications fall short of implementing those concerns in a way, that principles as DRY (don't repeat yourself) or SRP (singe responsibility principle) are archived.
+Cross cutting concerns are not a bad thing *per se* - they are a need of any modern application.
+But many applications fall short when implementing those concerns in a way that respects principles such as DRY (don't repeat yourself) or SRP (singe responsibility principle).
 For that reason "cross cutting concerns" should be considered a generic term for a certain kind of architectural needs of an application.

 # Example